mattvonrocketstein/mattvonrocketstein.github.io/src/cv/work.md

   * Created internal and customer-facing APIs for everything from our "breaking news" alerts to metadata search features used by mobile apps
   * Created highly customized, responsive interfaces for the Django admin panel
   * Worked closely with multiple versions of Solr, pysolr, and haystack to implement site search
-  * Worked with celery and rabbitmq as both a developer and an administrator for work outside of application request/response cycle
+  * Worked with celery and rabbitmq as both a developer and an administrator for application tasks outside of application request/response cycle
   * Promoted to senior developer and "platform team" as department grew from 10 to 50+ developers
   * Was tasked with ensuring that sites could scale smoothly, both in terms of our application performance and in terms of our teams ability to collaborate
   * Helped to identify architectural problems and our technical debt, suggesting or implementing solutions